Get,

 How can I prevent tongue ulcers?

 There is no known way to completely prevent ulcers.
-However, you can reduce your risks, by eating a rich and healthy diet (fruits and vegetables), using a soft-bristle toothbrush to avoid tissue injury, brushing your teeth twice daily to maintain oral hygiene, and visiting the dentist for cleaning and checkups.2
+However, you can reduce your risks by eating a rich and healthy diet (fruits and vegetables), using a soft-bristle toothbrush to avoid tissue injury, brushing your teeth twice daily to maintain oral hygiene, and visiting the dentist for cleaning and checkups.

 Does rinsing with saltwater help with ulcers?

-Yes, rinsing the mouth with warm saltwater might help improve the tongue ulcers by acting as a healing aid.1
+Yes, rinsing the mouth with warm saltwater might help improve the tongue ulcers by acting as a healing aid.

-Can I apply coconut oil on tongue ulcers?
+Can I apply coconut oil to tongue ulcers?

 Yes, you can apply coconut oil to tongue ulcers.
 Applying coconut oil creates a protective barrier, accelerates healing, and fights bacteria causing ulcers.
-Coconut can apply directly to the affected area.3
+Coconut can be applied directly to the affected area.

 What if my tongue ulcer does not heal?

-If your tongue ulcer does not heal within three weeks, you should consult your doctor.2
+If your tongue ulcer does not heal within three weeks, you should consult your doctor.

 How to use honey to treat tongue ulcers?

 You can apply honey directly to the affected area.
-Honey is effective in managing ulcers as it speeds up the healing process.4
+Honey is effective in managing ulcers as it speeds up the healing process.

 References